-1) A duly completed application form with amongst others the job description, a map showing the location of the work place and an explanation of why the company hires a foreign employee;
+- A duly completed application form with amongst others the job description, a map showing the location of the work place and an explanation of why the company hires a foreign employee

-2) A valid passport (including a signed copy of all pages) and,
+- A valid passport (including a signed copy of all pages) and:

-3) An signed English or Thai version of the Curriculum Vitae to proof the applicant’s educational qualifications;
+- A signed English or Thai version of the Curriculum Vitae to proof the applicant’s educational qualifications

-4) A medical certificate not older than 6 month from a recognized hospital in Thailand stating his blood type and that the applicant is of good mental and physical health (does not suffer from leprosy, acute tuberculosis, elephantiasis, narcotic addiction or alcoholism);
+- A medical certificate not older than six month from a recognised hospital in Thailand stating his blood type and that the applicant is of good mental and physical health (does not suffer from leprosy, acute tuberculosis, elephantiasis, narcotic addiction or alcoholism)

-6) A proxy to the person who is filing the application (it other than the applicant himself), including a 10 baht duty stamp;
+- A proxy to the person who is filing the application (it other than the applicant himself), including a 10 THB duty stamp

-7) A copy of additional licenses, if required;
+- A copy of additional licenses, if required

 The application has to be completed with certain corporate documents:

-1) Commercial Registration Department Certificate proving that the company is a registered juristic person, the name of the director(s), the objections and registered capital;
+- Commercial Registration Department Certificate proving that the company is a registered juristic person, the name of the director(s), the objections and registered capital

-2) Shareholders List certified by the Commercial Registration Department;
+- Shareholders List certified by the Commercial Registration Department

-5) Withholding Tax (in case the work permit is being renewed).
+- Withholding Tax (in case the work permit is being renewed)

 The Thai company hiring a foreigner needs to have the following characteristics:

-2) having applied for a Tax I.D. and VAT registration;
+- Having applied for a Tax ID and VAT registration

-4) having 2 Thai Employees per work permit;
+- Having four Thai Employees per work permit

-5) having maximum 10 work permits (BOI-companies may be granted more).
+- Having maximum ten work permits (BOI companies may be granted more)

 The Alien Business Act foresees some exemptions.
 Some occupations do not require a Work Permit:

-1) Members of the diplomatic corps or consular missions, as well as their family and personal servants;
+- Members of the diplomatic corps or consular missions, as well as their family and personal servants

-2) Representatives of member countries and officials of the United Nations and its specialized agencies, as well as their family and personal servants;
+- Representatives of member countries and officials of the United Nations and its specialised agencies, as well as their family and personal servants

-3) Persons who perform duties on missions in the Kingdom under an agreement between the government of Thailand and a foreign government or international organization;
+- Persons who perform duties on missions in the Kingdom under an agreement between the government of Thailand and a foreign government or international organisation

-4) Persons who enter the Kingdom for the performance of any duty or mission for the benefit of education, culture, arts, or sports;
+- Persons who enter the Kingdom for the performance of any duty or mission for the benefit of education, culture, arts, or sports

-5) Persons who have been received special permission from the Thai government.
+- Persons who have been received special permission from the Thai government

 Other people may be granted special treatment because of the situation they are: